ScottGibb/Cups-Dymo-LabelWriter450/README.md

 docker ps
 ```

+## Continuous Integration Pipelines

+Within this repository, there are two workflows:

+- Static Analysis: WHich performs Linting on all the main filetypes of this repository such as Dockerfiles, Markdown files and Shell Scripts.

+- Build: This performs the building of the Docker Image ensuring that it can be built.
+This is done using a Self Hosted GitHub Runner.

 ## Useful Links

 This project was inspired by lots of other repositories and open-source projects, which are linked below: